 The first thing to know is that you cannot find individual articles listed in the library catalogue.
 You must use a different tool (often called a journal article database) to do this.
 Using an article database allows you to search hundreds of different journals at once!
-The library subscribes to many different article databases, some of which are devoted to a single subject (such as Sociological Abstracts) and others which cover a range of subjects (such as Academic Search Complete ).
+The library subscribes to many different article databases, some of which are devoted to a single subject (such as Sociological Abstracts or Engineering Village) and others which cover a range of subjects (such as Academic Search Complete).

 All databases will provide citation information (ex: name of the article, article author(s), journal name, page numbers, etc.).
 Some databases will provide abstracts (article summaries) which are very useful in determining the value of the article.
 Many databases will include the full-text of the article.
 You can read the articles online, print them, save them, or e-mail them to yourself.

 Searching within a specific database will limit your results by focussing on a single subject area.